The Greatest Asset: Plot summary

 The action takes place on a future Earth that has established a totally controlled and balanced ecology.
 The Secretary-General of Ecology, Ino Adrastus, controls all the ecology with the aid of massive computers.
 He is visited by Jan Marley, a science writer, to whom Adrastus claims to be no more than a clerk whose sole task is to sign the directives produced by the computers.

-Marley is invited to witness a meeting between Adrastus and Lou Tansonia, a medical researcher from the moon colony, whose proposal involving setting up experimental ecologies has been rejected by the computers.
+Marley is invited to witness a meeting between Adrastus and Lou Tansonia, a medical researcher from the Moon colony, whose proposal involving setting up experimental ecologies has been rejected by the computers.

 After Tansonia explains his proposal, Adrastus approves it against the recommendation of the computers.
 This leads Marley to think that he was there specifically to witness this act.
-After Tansonia leaves, Adrastus explains to Marley that a common saying attributed to Adrastus is slightly misquoted as being, "Man's Greatest Asset is a balanced ecology."
-Whereas it should say that "Man's greatest *need* is a balanced ecology.
-Man's greatest *asset* is the unsettled mind."
-This is because unsettled minds are a necessary prerequisite for "man to be man - which is more important than merely to live."
+After Tansonia leaves, Adrastus explains to Marley that a common saying attributed to Adrastus is slightly misquoted as "Man's Greatest Asset is a balanced ecology," whereas it should say that "Man's greatest need is a balanced ecology.
+Man's greatest asset is the unsettled mind."
+This is because unsettled minds are a necessary prerequisite for "man to be man – which is more important than merely to live."
 Adrastus is then revealed to have almost certainly engineered this encounter to correct this misattribution.